Kyle Poyar, VP of Growth at OpenView, said it clearly: “pricing is your most powerful and most immediate lever to accelerate growth.”

 - Value before price; always explain your price

-In product pricing, you have to decide what kind of a pricing strategy you’re going for.
+In product pricing, you have to decide what kind of pricing strategy you’re going for.
 Your strategy of choice depends on your product and your competitors.
 Here are the four most common pricing methods:

 1. Expensive pricing